Quantum Portfolio Optimization: An Extensive Benchmark: Computational Experiments

 \section{Computational Experiments}

 In this section, we benchmark the solution methods discussed in Section~\ref{sec:methods} on the portfolio optimization problem test set introduced in Section~\ref{sec:original_problem}.
 The goal of our computational experiments is to quantify the potential of currently available quantum computers for portfolio optimization.
-Ours study follows the general rules on good-practice for benchmarks from~\cite{acuaviva_benchmarking_2024}, which are relevance, reproducibility, fairness, verifiability and usability.
+Our study follows the general rules on good-practice for benchmarks from~\cite{acuaviva_benchmarking_2024}, which are relevance, reproducibility, fairness, verifiability and usability.
 Our code and data are publicly available at~\cite{noauthor_stopferericportfolio_opt_benchmark_nodate}.

-\paragraph{Benchmark Procedure.} We compare the solution methods introduced in Section~\ref{sec:methods}, that is, QAOA, quantum annealing, simulated annealing, steepest descent, tabu search and the problem-specific heuristic on the \hyperlink{eq:min_vola}{\text{MinVola}} problem variant.
+\paragraph{Benchmark procedure.} The benchmark study was conducted on a standard notebook equipped with a 10-core, $16$ GB RAM Intel Core i7 CPU.
+We compare the solution methods introduced in Section~\ref{sec:methods}, that is, QAOA, quantum annealing, simulated annealing, steepest descent, tabu search and the problem-specific heuristic on the \hyperlink{eq:min_vola}{\text{MinVola}} problem variant.

 In the QUBO model~\eqref{eq:qubo_obj}, we set the penalty factors $\phi=\psi=1000$ for violations of the return constraint~\eqref{eq:minreturn_constraint} and the normalization constraint~\eqref{eq:normalization_constraint}, respectively.
-We determine these factors by analyzing the magnitude of the objective terms.
-Exemplary, for $500$ assets, the portfolio returns in our benchmark set fluctuate in a range of $[-0.1, 0]$ and the portfolio volatilities fluctuate in the range of $[0.05, 1]$.
-For smaller problem instances with $10$ assets, the returns vary between $[-0.3, 0.5]$ and the volatilities between $[0.06, 3]$.
-A small absolute constraint violation of $0.01$ in the constraints~\eqref{eq:minreturn_constraint} or~\eqref{eq:normalization_constraint} will lead to a penalization of $1000 \cdot 0.01^2 = 0.1$.
-Thus, the penalization is in the same order of magnitude as the objective value.
+We determine these factors by analyzing the magnitude of the objective and constraint terms.
+We detail the derivation of the penalty factors in appendix \ref{sec:penalty_factors}.

+With these penalty factors, a small absolute constraint violation of $0.01$ in the constraints~\eqref{eq:minreturn_constraint} or~\eqref{eq:normalization_constraint} will lead to a penalization of $1000 \cdot 0.01^2 = 0.1$ which is in the same order of magnitude as the objective value.

 Additionally, we choose the discretization coarseness in~\eqref{eq:discretize} as $d=3$.
 This leads to $d+1=4$ times as many variables in the discretized model as in the continuous model.
 Consequently, for an instance with $n$ assets, the resulting QUBO has $4n$ variables.
-The value of $d=3$ results from a trade-off between QUBO size and discretization error.
+The value of $d=3$ results from a trade-off between QUBO size and discretization precision.